chkdsk Command with Examples

 Conclusion

 This tutorial presented the chkdsk command, a Windows CLI utility for scanning and repairing disks.
-After reading it, you should know how to scan and recover bad sectors and fix disk errors on your Windows system.
+It explained how to scan and recover bad sectors and fix disk errors on your Windows system.

 Was this article helpful?